SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-01-08-xna-and-beyond-the-notable-mentions.markdown

 # Final Round-up

-Hopefully through this article I have shown you some more XNA tricks that viable going forward and which frameworks will work straight away and which need a little a little love but will eventually offer a great deal more.&nbsp; All apart from UnityXNA can make use of these frameworks to make your life easier going forward.
+Hopefully through this article I have shown you some more XNA tricks that viable going forward and which frameworks will work straight away and which need a little a little love but will eventually offer a great deal more.
+All apart from UnityXNA can make use of these frameworks to make your life easier going forward.

-So whether you want to use this as you base with MonoGame or the SunBurn Platform API, or just extend the already extensive SunBurn engine, even possibly use it with Unity3D itself.&nbsp; All these XNA treasures are mint for the taking and helping to build your dream.
+So whether you want to use this as you base with MonoGame or the SunBurn Platform API, or just extend the already extensive SunBurn engine, even possibly use it with Unity3D itself.
+All these XNA treasures are mint for the taking and helping to build your dream.

 \*Update